Visiting Stari Most | The Beautiful Old Bridge in Mostar

 Professional Bridge Jumping

-Best Views of Stari Most
+Best Views Of Stari Most

 Stari Most bridge is so pretty, you’ll find yourself walking around trying to see it from different angles.
-My favorite view was from Lucki Most bridge, the next bridge south of Stari Most, as it also shows the town and mountains in the distance.
+My favorite view was from Lucki Most bridge, the bridge south of Stari Most, as it also shows the town and mountains in the distance.
 It’s best in afternoon light, and even more enchanting in the evening as the city lights turn on.

 Another photo spot is on the diving platform where young men practice below the bridge, on the Bosniak side (below).
 As well as on the river bank, on the Croat side of the bridge.

-Other Things To See in Mostar Old Town
+Other Things To See In Mostar Old Town

 Kriva Cuprija